raspberrypi/documentation/usage/gpio/python/README.md

 ## LED

-To control an LED connected to GPIO17:
+To control an LED connected to GPIO17, you can use this code:

 ```python
 from gpiozero import LED